kasigi/anTic/README.md

 <li>Have an internal task tracking tool</li>
 </ol>

+## Known Limitations

+The system is able to support foreign keys and tables both with and without primary keys.
+HOWEVER, support for multi-field primary keys and multi-field foreign keys is limited and untested.

+## Important Note

 Note: I'm using this tool BEHIND firewalls and with a server that provides authentication before the site is even reached.
 Do NOT deploy this tool directly on public-facing IP's without adding a layer of security on top.
 This is largely a learning tool and is not intended for production.